junwonkim07/TorchLight/README.md

 TorchLight is a free, open-source VPN client built for people living under internet censorship.

-Built on [Sing-box](https://github.com/SagerNet/sing-box) with support for the latest anti-censorship protocols, TorchLight is designed to work in the world's most restrictive environments
+Built on [Sing-box](https://github.com/SagerNet/sing-box) with support for the latest protocols, TorchLight is designed to work in the world's most restrictive environments

 ---